Class Description CM201 – Middle School Contest Math Intermediate (Grade 8+)

 Class Description: This is a ONE YEAR (two semesters) class.
 It is intended for students who are new to problem solving and math competitions.
 This class will help students learn concepts and techniques beyond the school curriculum.
 Students who wish to enroll in this class are expected to have completed elementary school math curriculum and students should also have some basic pre-algebra knowledge such as order of operation, basic operations with fractions, exponents and should be able to solve basic equations.
 CM 201 also helps students improve their scores on math contests such as AMC 8, MATHCOUNTS etc.

 What will be covered: All 4 subjects (Pre-Algebra/Algebra, Geometry, Number Theory, and Combinatorics) will be covered in this one-year class.
-The difficulty level is up to medium AMC8.

 Time Required: Students are expected to attend the weekly 2-hr lecture and the optional weekly 1-hr TA session where the teacher will go over each week’s homework problems and answer any questions students might have.
-Students are expected to spend around 2 hours on homework problems each week.
+Students are expected to spend around 1.5 hours on homework problems each week.

 Qualifying Test: Required for students in 7th grade and below